What About the “Mean” Psalms?

 4.)
 The Psalmists didn’t take vengeance into their own hands, but placed vengeance in God’s hands.

-So should we pray the imprecatory Psalms as Christians?
-Absolutely, as long as our prayers are in accordance with God’s Word, and therefore, His will.
-We are to pray and wait for God’s perfect vengeance, and not for our own personal vengeance deeply marred by our fallen humanity.
-And ultimately, our prayers for our enemies, while leaving room for the justice of God, should ultimately point toward their conversion and their good.
-The prayers and attitude of the psalmists are perfectly in line with these words of Jesus, with which I’ll close: “Love your enemies, and pray for those who persecute you…for if you love those who love you, what reward do you have?… Do not even the Gentiles do that?…Therefore be perfect, as your Heavenly Father is perfect” (Matthew 5:43-48).
+And ultimately, our prayers for our enemies, while leaving room for the justice of God (Romans 12:19), should point toward their conversion and their good.
+I believe that the prayers and attitude of the psalmists are perfectly in line with these words of Jesus, with which I’ll close: “Love your enemies, and pray for those who persecute you… for if you love those who love you, what reward do you have?… Do not even the Gentiles do that?…Therefore be perfect, as your Heavenly Father is perfect” (Matthew 5:43-48).

 To support content like this, as well as our mission to set all 150 Psalms to music in their entirety, please consider supporting us on Patreon.